-EEV 0597L NETWORK SECURITY SERVICES II LAB 30-480 con. hrs.
-1-16 occ. crs.
+EEV 0597L NETWORK SECURITY SERVICES II LAB 48-180 con. hrs.
+1.6-6 occ. crs.

 This lab will prepare you to design and apply more advanced security solutions to reduce the risk of revenue loss and data vulnerability.
 It is intermediate network security lab and it extends your ability to manage and maintain overall security procedures.
 There will be emphasis on practical security policy design and management; security technologies, products and solutions; intermediate firewall and secure router design, installation, configuration and maintenance; and AAA & VPN implementation using routers and firewalls.
 This lab will also help you to prepare for the MCNS (Managing Cisco Network Security), the CSPFA (Cisco Secure ASA Firewall Advanced), and the CompTIA Security+ exams.
-Completing the CCNA training and this lab will prepare you to work as a Network Security Designer, Network Administrator, Network Installation and Repair Technician, and Network Analyst.
-Prerequisite: EEV 0596L.
-Corequisite: EEV 0597.
+Completing the CCNA training and this lab will prepare you to work as a Network Security Designer, Network Administrator, Network Installation and Repair Technician, and Network Analyst, Prerequisite: EEV 0596L or Instructor's Approval.
+Coreguisite: EEV 0597 or Instructor's Approval.
 (OC)